j-f-d/hass-esi-thermostat/README.md

 ## Notes and Troubleshooting

-- This integration has been tested with **ESI 6 Series** thermostats.
-Other models may not be supported.
+- This integration has been tested with the **ESCTP5-W** programmable cylinder thermostat.
+- It is derived from work to support **ESI 6 Series** thermostats, so it is hoped, but untested that they still work.
+- Other detected devices will appear as climate entities by default, but are unlikely to work as expected.
 - If the integration does not function as expected, check the Home Assistant logs for errors.
 - Verify that your ESI credentials are correct.
 - If you encounter authentication errors, ensure that your email and password are entered correctly.